-- Make sure that you wash thoroughly when finished working or before
+- Make sure that you wash your hands and face thoroughly with soap and water when finished working or before coming home

-- Change work clothes before entering your home
+- Change into clean clothes and shoes before entering your home

-Wash work clothes separately from the rest of the familyís clothes
+- Wash work clothes separately from the rest of the family’s clothes

 are consistently proven to be safe.
-Visit the California Food & Drug Brach website for the latest information on lead candy recalls.
+Please visit California Department of Public Health Food & Drug Branch for the latest information on lead candy recalls.